azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Elastic Block Store and Instance store

+Instance store: can be root volume, offers very low latency, supports millions of IOPS (>256,000), offers temporary storage for frequently changed data or data that is  replicated across a fleet of instances, such as a load-balanced pool of web servers.
+It's included as part of instance usage cost (so it's more cost effective than Proviisoned IOPS volumes)

+SSD-backed EBS volumes:
+* All of them can be used as boot volume.
+* gp2 / gp3: 3 IOPS/GB, 16,000 IOPS/volume
+* io1 / io2 (Provisioned IOPS): 50 IOPS/GB, 64,000 IOPS/volume.
+Supports multi-attach.
+To maximize performance, use them with EBS-optimized EC2 instances.
+* io2 Block Express: Max iops 256,000, supports multi-attach, sub-millisecond latency.

+In PIOPS and gp3 volumes, size and performance are independent (can be changed independently).
+In gp2, they are linked.

+HDD-backed EBS volumes:
+* Can't be used as boot volume.
+* low cost.
+* st1 (throuput optimized): 500 IOPS/volume but no SLA.
+* sc1 (cold storage): 250 IOPS/volume but no SLA

+Unlike instance stores, EBS volumes can be added to running instance.

+Block device mapping supports EBS volumes and instance store.

+RAID 0 to aggregate performance, RAID 1 to increase redundancy (can apply to both EBS volumes and instance store).

+Root EBS volumes are by default deleted upon EC2's termination (unlike non-root volumes).
+Instance store gets deleted upon failure or termination.

+Encryption is supported by all EBS volume types (at rest and in transit).
+Encrypted and unencrypted volumes have same IOPS performance.
+All instance families support encryption, but not all instance types.

+You can have encrypted and unencrypted EBS volumes attached to an instance at the same time.

+You can't directly share an encrypted Amazon EBS volume with another AWS account (need to use snapshot).
+Snapshots are constrained to the Region in which they were created.
+To share a snapshot with another Region, copy the snapshot to that Region and then share the copy.

+To share an encrypted snapshot with another account: share the custom key and encrypted snapshot (by modifying the permissions).
+The receiving account must copy the snapshot before they can then create volumes from the snapshot.

+You can share snapshot that are encrypted with customer managed key (not with default AWS keys).

+Encryption keys used by an Amazon EBS volume can't be changed.
+However, you can create a snapshot of the volume and then use the snapshot to create a new, encrypted copy of the volume.
+While creating the new volume, specify the new encryption key.

 ### Cloudfront and Global Accelerator

 Cloudfront (CF) can serve both static and dynamic content (e.g. video stream, APIs), but it may not be a good fit for highly dynamic and frequently changing content.
 Remember that S3 is not a good fit for dynamic content.
 Cloudfront + S3 can be cheaper, faster and more secure than delivering directly form S3.
 And to serve S3 static webiste thorugh HTTPS, you need to use CF.